 Microfiber Towel GSM Explained – What It Really Means

-Ever see “GSM” on microfiber towels and wonder what it means?
-Here’s the simple explanation—and how to pick the right GSM for detailing.
+Ever notice “GSM” on microfiber towels and wonder what it actually means?
+Here’s the simple explanation—and how to pick the right GSM for every detailing job.

-When shopping for microfiber towels, you’ll notice a number followed by “GSM.”
-It might be 300, 390, 550, or even higher.
-But what does GSM mean, and why does it matter?
-In this guide, we’ll explain microfiber towel GSM in plain English, show you how it affects performance, and help you choose the right GSM towels for each detailing job.
+When you shop for microfiber towels, you’ll often see numbers like 300, 390, or 550 followed by “GSM.”
+But what does GSM really mean, and how does it affect the way your towels perform?
+In this guide, we’ll break down microfiber GSM in simple terms, explain how it impacts softness, absorbency, and durability, and help you choose the right towel for every step of your detailing process.

 Quick Answer: GSM stands for “grams per square meter.”
-Higher GSM towels are thicker and softer, while lower GSM towels are thinner and better for heavy-duty tasks.
+It measures the density of the towel.
+Higher GSM towels are thicker, softer, and more absorbent—lower GSM towels are thinner, lighter, and ideal for heavy-duty or dirty jobs.

 Common GSM Ranges in Microfiber Towels